Home

 As a boy, John moved with his parents from Laurel Hill to a farm near Scio, Harrison County.
 When he reached legal age, a newspaper once said, "His first vote was for John Quincy Adams."

 On Nov.
-11, 1824, John married Barbara "Barbary" Shaeffer in Harrison County.
+11, 1824, at the age of 23, John was united in holy matrimony with 25-year-old Barbara "Barbary" Shaeffer (1799-1882) in Harrison County.
 Their marriage license is seen here.
+The groom was two years younger than the bride.

-Their eight known children were Mary Jane Dillon, Barbara Ann Ball, James Minerd.
-Sarah Elizabeth "Betsy" Krick, Uriah Minerd, Caroline Pring, Amy Tilbury Thorne and Robert Edward Minerd.
+Their seven known children were Mary Jane Dillon, Barbara Ann Ball, James Minerd, Sarah Elizabeth "Betsy" Krick, Uriah Minerd, Caroline Pring and Amy Tilbury Thorne.
+They also raised a foster son, Robert Edwards, born in 1845.
 There were two other daughters who died in infancy, and their identities are lost to history.
 It's said the family spoke German at home, until the children were old enough to attend school.

 A year after marriage, John purchased town lot No. 9 in New Rumley, Harrison County, from Jacob Shaeffer.
-Also, according to a lengthy obituary in the Monroeville (IN) Weekly Breeze:
+According to a lengthy obituary in the Monroeville (IN) Weekly Breeze:

 Shortly after this union he with his wife moved in a vacant house on his father's farm, where they lived till after they had three children born to them.
 But, during this time, he purchased a small tract of land (27 acres) adjoining his father's on the south.
 After erecting a comfortable house, they gathered up their effects and moved thither on which place they lived till the fall of 1840.

-On April 26, 1834, John and Barbary, along with his parents, became charter members of St. Bartholomew's Evangelical Lutheran Church, seen here, when the church adopted its first constitution.
-They are mentioned in Paul Miller Ruff's book of parish records, St. Bartholomew's Evangelical Lutheran Church.
+On April 26, 1834, John and Barbary, along with his parents, became charter members of St. Bartholomew's Evangelical Lutheran Church when the church adopted its first constitution.
+Many years later, the two couples were mentioned by name in the book Memorial History of the Pittsburgh Synod of the Evangelical Lutheran Church, by Ellis Beaver Burgess (1924).
+This chapter later was reprinted in Paul Miller Ruff's book of parish records, St. Bartholomew's Evangelical Lutheran Church (2000).

 By 1840, John's brother Henry had already moved to western Ohio, settling in Van Wert County, and may have enticed him to follow.
 John sold his 27-acre farm in March 1840 to John McDanaugh.
 Continuing from his obituary: